acaylor/ajs-blog/content/posts/prometheus.md

 #### Added NOTE after Proxmox 8 release

-While you can still install the pve exporter on the proxmox node itself, in Proxmox versions 8 and greater, the system pacakge manager highly suggests not insalling python packages via pip system-wide.
+While you can still install the pve exporter on the proxmox node itself, in Proxmox versions 8 and greater, the system package manager highly suggests not installing python packages via pip system-wide.
 I recommend to deploy similar to other prometheus exporters as a separate container.

 I attempted to install the exporter on a proxmox 8 node and was faced with an error: